amccarthyMatchbook/basicnodeserver/README.md

-# basicnodeserver
+# Basic node server

 This is a small test to create a basic node http server.

-# how to
+# How To

-Download repo
+- Download repo.
-npm install
+- npm install.
-node mod1.js
+- node mod1.js.